ansys/pystk/doc/source/api/ansys/stk/core/vgt/VectorGeometryToolSystemCommonTasks.rst

 VectorGeometryToolSystemCommonTasks
 ===================================

-.. py:class:: VectorGeometryToolSystemCommonTasks
+.. py:class:: ansys.stk.core.vgt.VectorGeometryToolSystemCommonTasks

-   Bases: py:obj:`~IVectorGeometryToolSystemCommonTasks`
+   Bases: py:obj:`~ansys.stk.core.vgt.IVectorGeometryToolSystemCommonTasks`

    Provide methods to create non-persistent VGT coordinate reference frames (systems).
 Non-persistent components do not have names, do not get saved/loaded and are not shown in the VGT browser.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: VectorGeometryToolSystemCommonTasks

 Overview
 --------